Theoretical and Empirical Advances in Forest Pruning: Conclusion

 \section{Conclusion}

-In the present work we have revisited forest pruning in the context of regression, and have shed new light onto when and why it works from a theoretical perspective.
-In this regard, we have proved the asymptotic superiority of Lasso-pruned forests over their unpruned counterparts, as well as high-probability finite-sample generalization bounds for all the main forest pruning methods, including a simple (yet often powerful) one that we have introduced (BSF).
+In this work we have revisited forest pruning in the context of regression, and have shed new light onto when and why it works from a theoretical perspective: we have proved the asymptotic superiority of Lasso-pruned forests over their unpruned counterparts, as well as high-probability finite-sample generalization bounds for the main forest pruning methods, including a simple (yet often powerful) one that we have introduced (BSF).

 In addition, we have contributed significant empirical evidence (16 synthetic scenarios and 3 real datasets) to the current body of empirical results in the forest-pruning literature.
 In the vast majority of cases considered (16 out of 19), there is at least one forest-pruning method that, in expectation, provides a net performance gain compared to the decision forest: equivalent or significantly better out-of-sample MSPE while using a small fraction of the trees -- in some cases, so small that the trees can be meaningfully combined into a single tree for maximum interpretability.